M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.6 Revision 12 active-X
+Version 9.6 Revision 13 active-X

-A fix in display code when run in Control Form (opened with Test statement)
+Fix "if then else.if then else.if then else" inside a if then/end if Split if/else.if/else now works if not inside an if then/end if

 From version 9.0 revision 50:
 there is a new ca.crt - install ca.crt as root certificate